One of the more frequent questions we receive at Swan Global Investments is:

 While the premium collection trades add a bit of uncertainty to the equation, more often than not, these trades have been a net positive to performance and have boosted the DRS’s returns above what would have been expected by just the hedged equity component alone.

-By using the average income return to define the upside, but the historical worst return to define the downside, the blue band is a more conservative way of anticipating the DRS’s overall returns.
+By using the average income return to define the upside and the historical worst return to define the downside, the blue band is a more conservative way of anticipating the DRS’s overall returns.

-The Target Return Band – Our Benchmark in a Myopic World
+The Target Return Band as a Short-Term Benchmark

-We believe the Target Return Band is the most appropriate shorter-term benchmark for the Defined Risk Strategy.
+We believe the targeted return band is the most appropriate shorter-term benchmark for the Defined Risk Strategy.

 In any given year, it is our goal that returns of the DRS will be within or above the blue shaded area.
-In 18 of 19 years, they have been.
+In 20 of the 21 years, they have been.

 The one year where the DRS’s returns fell outside its expected return range was 2003.
 That year Swan stepped outside its normal investment philosophy and came into the year with the portfolio over-hedged, which exposed it to the risks of taking a directional bet on the market.